Lorem ipsum dolor sit amet, consectetur adipisicing elit. Aliquam aut consequatur

 Recently, Governor Murphy signed amendments to the NJ Unemployment Compensation Law.
 These amendments are effective July 31, 2023, and are intended to streamline the administration of unemployment insurance benefits by the New Jersey Department of Labor (“NJDOL”) Division of Unemployment Insurance (the “Division”).

-Notably, if an employer fails to provide the BC-10 form to a separating employee, the employee still is responsible for reporting to file an unemployment claim.
-If an employer willfully violates the regulation, it may be liable for fines.
+In some cases, an employer may fail to provide the NJ BC-10 form to a separating employee.
+In this scenario, the employee still is responsible for reporting to file an unemployment claim.
+If an employer willfully violates the regulation, they may be liable for fines.

 New NJDOL Division of Unemployment Insurance Form

-Along with the BC-10 form, the NJDOL is in the process of creating a new “form” that employers will need to submit to the Division.
-The new “form” will include information to assist the Division in making determinations regarding benefits to be paid.
-Employers need not worry about this new form until the NJDOL finishes creating the form and makes it available to employers.
+Along with the BC-10 form, the NJDOL is working on a new “form” that employers will need to submit to the Division.
+The new “form” will assist the Division in making decisions regarding benefits to be paid.
+Employers need not worry about this new form until the NJDOL finishes creating the form.

 Electronic Communication with the NJDOL